Using third-party network devices or solutions with Microsoft 365

 In addition to these policies, the following are general recommendations to optimize connectivity to Microsoft 365:

 For the best Microsoft 365 user experience and optimal performance, we strongly recommend that users provide direct and non-restrictive distributed connectivity for Microsoft 365 traffic from the user or client location to the nearest points of presence or peering locations of the Microsoft global network.
-Minimizing the network distance (route-trip time (RTT) latency) from the user to the nearest peering point of Microsoft network lets users take advantage of the Microsoft 365 highly distributed service front-door infrastructure and makes sure that Microsoft 365 user connections are served as quickly and as closely to the user as possible (frequently in the user's own metro location).
+Minimizing the network distance (route-trip time (RTT) latency) from the user to the nearest peering point of Microsoft network lets users take advantage of the Microsoft 365 highly distributed service front-door infrastructure and makes sure that Microsoft 365 user connections are served as quickly and as closely to the user as possible (frequently in the user's own metropolitan area).
 Building user network solutions in relation to the location of the Microsoft 365 user tenant instead of the location of the user might reduce the benefits of Microsoft 365 distributed front-door optimizations and cause suboptimal or poor performance.

 Usually, the best way to optimize the user experience and prevent the network from becoming a performance bottleneck is by using the following methods: